|

 given an informal definition.
 Here's a more precise one:

-A consequence of this definition is that every jump destination starts a new basic block,
+A consequence of this definition is that every jump destination starts a new basic block, and every jump instruction (including return instructions) ends a basic block.

 For a decompiler it's not clear whether a call instruction should end a basic